Lost in the 50s

 Schweitzer Mountain Resort

 Maintaining and enhancing Sandpoint's diverse economy is a critical goal for the City.
 Towards that end, the City of Sandpoint works with a variety of partner agencies locally and at the State level to retain, grow and attract jobs to the area.
 Below is a list of some of the available incentives and financing options as well as agencies we work with.
 City staff may be available to assist companies in connecting with the agencies listed below and the application process for some of the available incentives.
-If you are interested in learning more please contact Aaron Qualls, the Planning and Economic Development Director at 208.255.1738 or by email here.
+If you are interested in learning more please contact Aaron Qualls, Planning and Community Development Director at 208.255.1738 or by email here.